shellrow/ntap/resources/doc/USAGE.md

 ```

 ## Default Behavior
-If no options or commands are specified, ntap will automatically enter the stat mode:
+By default, if no subcommand is specified, ntap enters the `stat` mode, which displays continuous network statistics:
 ```bash
 ntap
 ```